 If you are interacting with someone claiming to be the property owner and they are asking for money via wire be very careful.
 Scammers are getting increasingly sophisticated.
 Scammers commonly copy management company listings and repost them for a lower price while posing as the property owner.

 One way to catch these scammers is to Google the address of the property you are interested in.
 If a Google search turns up a different ad for the property through a management company and/or an ad listed at a higher price, that means you have been viewing a fraudulent ad.

-If price and/or location are your primary determining factors when it comes to your next home, Craigslist may be the perfect tool.
-You can sort results by price, and if you view the results via the map view, you can see exactly where properties are located.
+If price and/or location are your primary determining factors when it comes to your next home, Zillow has tools that allow you to sort results by price/amenities, and if you view the results via the map view, you can see exactly where properties are located.

 If you are using other criteria to sort your property choices, here are some resources you might find handy:

 Misc Demographics: CityRating

 When applying for a property, there are things you can do to help speed up the application process:

 On your application, list two landlord references if at all possible.
 Listing your current landlord as well as your previous landlord (and having accurate contact information for them) makes the screening process go faster.
 If your landlord history has gaps or you are missing landlord history due to living with family or owning your home, you can list that information or send a follow-up email so the management company or screening company doesn’t spend time requesting that info and losing time while they wait for your response.

 During the screening process, you will be required to show proof of income.
 Being prepared with copies of pay stubs and/or tax records will help you breeze through that section of the application.
 If you have them in electronic form, you will likely be able to attach them directly to the application.
 If you have trouble making that work, you can always send supplemental attachments via email.